High Blood Pressure in Minnesota

 How common is high blood pressure?

-- In 2013, almost 27% of Minnesota adults reported having high blood pressure, lower than all but two other states.
-This is more than 1.1 million people 1
+- In 2015, approximately 24% of Minnesota adults reported having high blood pressure, lower than any other state.
+This is more than 1.1 million people.
+1

 Are there disparities in high blood pressure rates in Minnesota?